rlorigro/verl-tool/benchmarks/README.md

 # Benchmark

-## Math Benchmarks
-We provide a unified math benchmark that includes the following datasets: `GSM8K`, `MATH 500`, `Minerva Math`, `Olympiad Bench`, `AIME24`, and `AMC23`.
-Please see [math-evaluation-harness](https://github.com/Zhuofeng-Li/math-evaluation-harness/tree/9271e69bece4d14b33340df050c469996f1d6ab1) for more details.

-## Coding Benchmarks
-We provide three coding benchmarks: `BigCodeBench`, `evalplus` and `LiveCodeBench` which has been adapted to support the verl-tool tool-calling API.
-If you want to add new benchmarks, please add new OpenAI API-compliant models in new benchmark repositories accordingly.

-All three adapted benchmarks have been added as submodules.
+All benchmarks have been added as submodules.
 Make sure you have run the following command to clone all of them:

 ```bash
 git submodule update --init --recursive